DMOJ/docs/docs/site/texoid.md

 Restart DMOJ for the changes to take effect.
 After restarting, you may have to purge Django's cache before seeing any changes.

-## Using LaTeX Diagrams in Problem Statements
+## Using LaTeX diagrams in problem statements

 To invoke Texoid to generate LaTeX diagrams, wrap your LaTeX code in `<latex>` blocks.